Avalanche (Migos song)

 "Avalanche" is a song by American hip hop group Migos, released on June 10, 2021 as a promotional single from their fourth studio album Culture III, which was released a day later.
 It was produced by DJ Durel and Quavo.

 Background

 Migos premiered the song on June 10, 2021 with a performance on The Tonight Show Starring Jimmy Fallon, in which they were dressed in matching black suits, sunglasses and fedoras and backed by a faux live band.
+The inspiration for the song was the streamer Kai Cenat's song "Bustdown Rollie Avalanche," which was released a year later.

 Composition

 The song is built around a sample of The Temptations' cover of "Papa Was a Rollin' Stone".
 808s form the instrumental as well.
 The song has no chorus; each member of the Migos raps a long verse, centering on their success and extravagant lifestyles.
 Quavo begins the song rapping about his childhood.
 Offset and Takeoff perform the next two verses respectively.
 The latter takes aim at rappers that copy Migos' rhyme pattern.